Dravidosaurus: Discovery and naming

-Dravidosaurus blanfordi was described in 1979 by P. M. Yadagiri and Krishnan Ayyasami, based on fossils recovered from the Coniacian Anaipadi Formation of the Trichinopoly Group in southern India.
+Dravidosaurus blanfordi was described in 1979 by Ponnala Yadagiri and Krishnan Ayyasami, based on fossils recovered from the Coniacian Anaipadi Formation of the Trichinopoly Group in southern India during the 1970s.
 The fossils were discovered at a site west of the village of Siranattam.
 The Dravidosaurus fossils were the first fossils assigned to a ornithischian dinosaur to be reported from India.

-The fossils attributed to Dravidosaurus included the holotype GSI SR Pal 1, a partial skull, as well as fossils identified as an isolated tooth, a sacrum, an ilium, an ischium, an armor plate, and a tail spike, designated (in order) as GSI SR Pal 2–7.
+The fossils attributed to Dravidosaurus included the holotype GSI SR Pal 1, a partial skull, as well as fossils identified as an isolated tooth, a sacrum, an ilium, an ischium, ten armor plates, and a tail spike, designated (in order) as GSI SR Pal 2–7.
 Yadigiri and Ayyasami identified several of the skull bones in GSI SR Pal 1, of which the most well-preserved were the parietals, frontals, supraorbitals, squamosal, and quadrate.
 In addition to the armor plate GSI SR Pal 6, nine other fossils identified as armor plates were found associated with the referred specimens.
 These fossils have since their discovery been housed in the Palaeontological Laboratory of the Geological Survey of India.
 The fossils attributed to Dravidosaurus were at the time of its description determined to not be worn and to indicate that there had not been much transportation before burial.
-The hard limestone matrix around the fossil made extraction and preparation, done using a dental drill and chiselling, difficult.
+The hard limestone matrix around the fossil made extraction and preparation, done using a dental drill and chiselling.
+As of 2024, several bones originally attributed to Dravidosaurus is not available in the collections of the Geological Survey of India.

 The generic name Dravidosaurus comes from Dravidanadu, a term often used for the southern part of India in which the Trichinopoly Group is situated.
 Dravidosaurus thus literally means "Dravidanadu lizard", though the name is sometimes interpreted as "lizard from south India".
-The specific name blanfordi honours William Thomas Blanford, responsible for the pioneering research on the Cretaceous in southern India.
+The specific name blanfordi honours H.F.
+Blanford, responsible for the pioneering research on the Cretaceous in southern India.